 How to incorporate more chia seeds into your diet

-Chia seeds are relatively easy to find in any major supermarket and are only slightly smaller than a strawberry seed.
-They are black in color and have a very mild, nutty flavor.
+Chia seeds are relatively easy to find in any major grocery store.
+They are black in color and they have a mild, nutty flavor.

-You can eat them raw or cooked.
-Sprinkle chia seeds on cereal, yogurt, oatmeal or smoothies.
-Add them to baked goods like bread and muffins.
+Raw, they can be sprinkled on cereal, yogurt, oatmeal, or smoothies.
+They can also be eaten cooked, added to baked goods like bread and muffins.

 Potential health risks of consuming chia seeds

-The seeds formed a thick gel in his esophagus that he was unable to swallow down without medical treatment.
-Although this case was rare, make sure to mix chia seeds into another food or liquid before consuming, especially if you have a history of swallowing problems.
-Avoid giving chia seeds to small children.
+The seeds formed a thick gel in his esophagus that he was unable to swallow without medical treatment.